 - Often short-term & focused

-- Unpacks an interpersonal or relationship issue to promote your wellbeing
+- Unpacks interpersonal or relationship issues to promote your wellbeing

 You’ll work with your therapist to identify your defense mechanisms and relationship issues.
 Your therapist will also help you to uncover important information about yourself that shows up during your interactions in therapy.

 The idea behind the psychodynamic approach is that as you identify recurring patterns in your life and develop your ability to self-reflect.
 You are better able to know what your stumbling blocks are and develop the tools to address them.